juanca-jimi/WhiteboardProblems/README.md

 * Class
 * Mentors

-_Syntactic sugar, runtime and memory effienciency is strived at to find solutions to these problems_
+_Syntactic sugar, runtime and memory effienciency is strived for to find solutions to these problems_

 <h3>Currently Implementing</h3>
 comments and more unit tests so that I can share these solutions with others and remember what my original intention was. <br/>